DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 <details><summary>Expand if you want to download and install Oracle SQL Developer...</summary>

 1. Oracle provides a powerful SQL editor named "Oracle SQL Developer" for free download and use.
-2. If it is not already installed on your machine (and you're not using another database IDE like Toad), then download from <b>[here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)</b> and install.
+2. If it is not already installed on your machine (and you're not using another database IDE like Toad), then download from <b>[here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)</b> and install, following the prompts.
 </details>
 <br>